njgibbon/sek/README.md

 ![sek](images/sek.png)

-Runtime Cloud Security Scanning.
+Live Cloud Resource Security Configuration Scanning.

 # Status
 Concept / Dev / Test / Pre-pre-release.
-Just trying some things and working out how stuff might fit together.
+Just trying things and working out how stuff might fit together.

 # Overview
-Sek scans live configurations of Cloud Resources.
+Sek scans live Cloud Resources and looks for Security-related misconfiguration.

-The intitial focus is only on the Cloud Resource components of AWS EKS, that is the set of security checks that can reliably be automated using the Cloud provider APIs.
+Intitially, the focus is on the Cloud Resource components of AWS EKS.

-The MVP check set is informed by industry standards primarily the Center for Internet Security Benchmarks.
-See the check documentation section for a comprehensive view.
+Cloud Resource Check Sets are informed by industry standards primarily the Center for Internet Security Benchmarks.
+See the Check documentation section for a comprehensive view.

 # Checks